EXHIBITION BODY TO HEART

-Initially published to mark the 800th anniversary of our Faculty, the Corps à Coeur exhibition will enable you to (re)discover three themes: the diversity of teaching aids, the description of the human body, and finally pathologies and therapies.
-It's an opportunity to delve into the history of medical teaching in Montpellier, and to admire a selection of the most remarkable pieces from the anatomy conservatory!
+Originally published to mark the 800th anniversary of our Faculty, the Corps à Coeur exhibition will allow you to (re)discover three themes: the diversity of teaching materials, the description of the human body, and finally pathologies and therapies.
+This is an opportunity to delve into the history of medical education in Montpellier and admire a selection of the most remarkable pieces from the anatomy conservatory!

 3450